Fears of Surrogacy

 Not getting enough compensation

-Fear of carrying multiples
+Fear of carrying multiple

 In surrogacy, the doctor often prefers to transfer more than one embryo for better implantation to achieve higher success in the IVF treatment.
 But this will increase to have multiple pregnancies.
 C-section is one of the risk factors for multiple pregnancies.
 If the surrogate’s health does not permit for C-section, then it will be discussed before the treatment process starts.
-Even the recovery period after C-section is higher than normal delivery.
+Even the recovery period after a C-section is higher than normal delivery.
 Therefore, the medical cost along with days-off charges should be included in surrogate compensation.
 However, current medical advancement allows a single embryo transfer.

 Administration of multiple medications